hcerim/Funk/Files/notes.md

 var divideBy = divide.SwapArgs(); // will create a new function that calls divide function in a modified way.

 divide(10, 2); // 5
-divideBy(2, 10) // 5 swapped parameters.
+divideBy(2, 10) // 5 swapped arguments.
 It will call underlying divide(10, 2).

                                                       expression-bodied syntax
                                                                   ||